anuragm2004/PICT_LMS/README.md

 ## 📝 Conclusion

-**PICT_LMS** demonstrates the power and flexibility of the MERN stack in building full-stack applications.
+**PICT_LMS** demonstrates the power and flexibility of the PERN stack in building full-stack applications.
 It enhances the overall library experience by providing a centralized, automated, and user-friendly platform for managing books, users, fines, and transactions.